vivqu/vivqu.github.io/_posts/2019-12-31-year-in-numbers.md

 <hr class="section-divider" />

 <footnote>This article was last updated on 12/31/2019. v1 is 1,199 words and took 2.13 hours to write and edit.
-If you any feedback on this post or want to share your experience with interviewing, you can send me a note <a href="mailto:hello@vivqu.com">here</a>.</footnote>
+If you any feedback on this post or want to share what you learned in 2019, you can send me a note <a href="mailto:hello@vivqu.com">here</a>.</footnote>